CONCEPTS OF GOD

 -

-João Pessoa is served by Presidente Castro Pinto International Airport (JPA), which is about 30 minutes from the Nord Luxxor Tambaú Hotel.
+Airport João Pessoa is served by Presidente Castro Pinto International Airport (JPA), which is about 30 minutes from the Nord Luxxor Tambaú Hotel.
 A taxi or Uber ride will cost approximately 50 BRL.
+Alternatively, you may consider flying into Recife, which is about 140 km away from João Pessoa.
+International flights to Recife, particularly from Europe, tend to be more affordable.
+A taxi or Uber from Recife International Airport (REC) to the Nord Luxxor Tambaú Hotel will cost approximately 300 BRL.

 -